 The procedure depicted in figure 6.2B.2-1 is used by consumers (e.g. NWDAF, DCCF or MFAF) to store historical data and/or analytics, i.e. data and/or analytics related to past time period that has been obtained by the consumer.
 After the consumer obtains data and/or analytics, consumer may store historical data and/or analytics in an ADRF.
 Whether the consumer directly contacts the ADRF or goes via the DCCF or via the Messaging Framework is based on configuration.

+The consumer may include in the storage request the Data Synthesis and Compression (DSC) indicator, which indicates whether data have been generated using a data synthesis and/or compression tool.
+The DSC indicator also contains the information about the data synthesis and/or compression technique.